Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • exact color outcome

-The label matters, but the parents, line consistency, coat type, and breeder honesty matter more.
+The label is important however the line’s consistency, parents, coat type, and breeder honesty are more important.
 Generation labels appear across many doodle types, and Aussiedoodle puppies show similar variation, where coat and temperament are influenced by both parents.

 F1 Bernedoodle

-An F1 Bernedoodle is a first-generation Bernese Mountain Dog × Poodle cross.
-This generation often shows more variation in coat and shedding than buyers expect.
+A F1 Bernedoodle is a first-generation Bernese Mountain Dog x Poodle cross.
+This breed typically shows more variations in coats and shedding than most buyers would expect.

-Some F1 coats are looser and easier to maintain.
-Others still need plenty of brushing.
-F1 often suits owners who are more open to unpredictability and possibly a slightly less demanding coat than many F1Bs.
+Certain F1 coats are looser and more manageable to keep.
+Some require a lot of brushing.
+F1 usually suits those who are more tolerant of uncertainty and may have a gentler coat than F1Bs.

 Bernedoodle F1B